Congestion charging possible under ticketing system

 Both tolling more roads - each of which would require ministerial sign-off - and new congestion charging would be politically charged.

-The 228-page business case was done in August this year and does not put a timeframe around any of these options.
+The 228-page business case was done in August, and does not put a timeframe around any of these options.

 It said it was "guaranteed" the system would deliver the lowest possible fare to customers, and caps on fares, because it charges a person's account at the end of a day when all possible concessions can be factored in.